ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 * Reading in, plotting and basic analysis of ATL10 data.
 * How to use ATL10 freebaords to produce sea ice thickness estimates.
 * Examples of derived sea ice thicknesses.

-4. Hacking.ipynb (TBD)
-* Some extra example sof using ATL10 and NESOSIM snow data to derive thickness.
-* Gridding/projecting data using Cartopy
-* Provide some scripts to batch analyze ATL07 or ATL10 data to do some roughness/topography calculations?

 ## Background